alexkzw/LLM-QA-Pipeline/README.md

 3. It's a project where hallucination have real-world consequences.
 Providing inaccurate GDP projections result in incorrect interest rates set by financial institutions, leading to financial instability and unfair lending practices.

-This project is built with LangChain + Together AI (Llama 3.1 70B).
+This project is built with LangChain + Cloudflare Workers AI (Llama 3.1 8B).
 Originally prototyped in a notebook, refactored into a tested, containerised, deployable service.

 ---